AustinMara/sprites/README.md

 ```

 ## COME BACK CODEY!
-You probably noticed that Codey like to run away where we can't see him.
+You probably noticed that Codey likes to run away where we can't see him.
 If we lose Codey then the Coding Club will have to close!
 Let's fix this!

 ---